Thermomix Sourdough: Make Real Sourdough Bread in Your Thermomix

-No matter which Thermomix model you own, this guide to making real sourdough bread in your Thermomix will see you baking a successful loaf every single time!
+No matter which Thermomix model you own, this guide to making sourdough bread in a Thermomix will see you baking a successful loaf every single time!

 When I started my journey into sourdough, I always mixed it by hand – I liked to get a feel for the dough and developing my intuition with each stage.
 Since starting this blog and my Sourdough Facebook Group I’ve been asked multiple times how to use a Thermomix to make sourdough.